Accessibility

 Flashing Objects

-• No buttons or other objects will flash at a rate between 2Hz and 55Hz
+• No objects or animations will flash at a rate between 2Hz and 55Hz

 Let’s Talk Accessibility

 We encourage and welcome feedback from our customers.
 Let us know if you’ve encountered accessibility barriers or have suggestions or ideas on how we can improve.
 Contact our Customer Service Department at (866) 917-3633, Monday through Friday between the hours of 7:00 a.m. and 6:00 p.m.
-Central, or at info@QuaverEd.com.
+Central, or by filling out a form here.

 For more information, please see our accessibility FAQ’s below: